marano/blog/_posts/2014-07-18-starting-with-graph-databases-using-neo4j-and-rails.markdown

 connecting to Neo4j via its REST interface.
 If you are into JRuby, you can even use the stable version and connect using the embedded db (by filesystem), which means a Neo4j instance running on the same JVM of you app.

-Another option to connect a MRI Ruby application to the Neo4j REST interface is the [Neography](https://github.com/maxdemarzi/neography/) gem from [@maxdemarzi](https://github.com/maxdemarzi).
+Another option to connect a MRI Ruby application to Neo4j using the REST interface is the [Neography](https://github.com/maxdemarzi/neography/) gem from [@maxdemarzi](https://github.com/maxdemarzi).

 But here we will use the first one.
 Go ahead and add it to your Gemfile: